mikedlc/AsioOtus/Manuals and Documentation/B3 Driver Manual Notes.md

 		- DI2- - pin 7 - 0022 (CW Limit) (x-, y-, z+)
 		- DI3- - pin 8 - 0023 (CCW Limit) (x+, y+, z-)
 		- DI4- - pin 9 - 0000 (disabled)
+	- Currently all inputs are unassigned (0000) so that the drive doesn't use them but LinuxCNC does

 - Homing within driver - Page 7-9
 	- DI value 0x027 - SHOM ('during homing, when this DI is on, the servo starts to search for the origin. refer to the setting of P5.004)